 Josh Elliot, head of operations at Modzy, writing for WashingtonExec, noted, “For some, ‘governance’ is viewed as bureaucracy or an obstacle.
 To the employee jazzed about tinkering with new technologies, it may be discouraging.
 However, seasoned AI practitioners know that proactive governance not only protects them from decisions made—but when done right—it spurs innovation, optimizes resources and helps realize project or organization benefits.”

 In a nutshell, the term AI governance refers to the concept that AI systems and machine learning applications need an underlying legal basis and policy framework, and that practices and possible outcomes are researched thoroughly and implemented fairly.
 Individuals should be informed if they are tracked in an AI system or personal data is collected or used for analysis (other than anonymized data that can’t be connected to an individual).
 As AI systems continue to sweep across industry sectors—spanning education, public safety, healthcare, transportation, economics, and business—AI governance can establish the standards that unify accountability and ethics as the technology evolves.

 Engineering AI Governance Processes into an AI System

-As is the case with many areas of system design, including data security and personal privacy protections, the most effective designs for handling AI governance are those that incorporate the processes and protections early on, integrating them into the system at the beginning stages of development.
+As is the case with many areas of system design, including data and content security and personal privacy protections, the most effective designs for handling AI governance are those that incorporate the processes and protections early on, integrating them into the system at the beginning stages of development.
 After-the-fact AI governance add-ons rarely succeed in meeting necessary requirements.